metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

 **xlate** module can store cached text of translation for each file and read it before execution to eliminate the overhead of asking to server.
 With the default cache strategy `auto`, it maintains cache data only when the cache file exists for target file.

-If the corresponding cache file does not exist, it does not create it.
+- --refresh

+    The <--refresh> option can be used to initiate cache management or to refresh all existing cache data.
+Once executed with this option, a new cache file will be created if one does not exist and then automatically maintained afterward.

 - --xlate-cache=_strategy_
     - `auto` (Default)